-The Fraser Fir is our most popular tree.
-It has a citrus pine smell, though not as fragrant as the Douglas Fir.
+The Fraser Fir is a great Christmas Tree.
+It has a citrus-pine smell, though not quite as fragrant as the Douglas Fir.
 It also has sturdy branches and is typically on the narrow side.
 Fraser Firs are somewhat difficult to grow in Central New Jersey, but Barclay's Tree Farm is proud to offer them.

 The Fraser Fir offers unique two-tone rounded needles, the tops are deep green, while the bottom of the needle is a bluish-gray, reminiscent of the Blue Spruce.

 The Douglas Fir is one of the most popular trees in the area.
 It's our most fragrant tree, with a citrus-pine smell.
 It tends to be a fuller and wider tree than our other varieties.

 The Douglas Fir offers sturdy enough branches for most ornaments and its deep green needles are soft to the touch.

 The Blue Spruce is a hardy tree and its branches can hold the heaviest of ornaments.
 Fans of the Blue Spruce rarely opt for any other variety but some find the needles to simply be too sharp.
 The Blue Spruce has a classic pine fragrance.

 The Blue Spruce has very sharp needles and the sturdiest branches of any variety of trees that we sell.